 Measure and inform

 As with most other social media efforts, measurement is essential to improve performance.
 Measure the effect of employee sharing on behalf of your business.
 Demonstrate the increased reach that the company (probably) has achieved.
 Keep your employees motivated by showing how their posts have benefited them with eg. more relevant connections, recognition and more.
-You can thus create a collaboration with your colleagues across HR and marketing in order to optimize the overall effort.
+You can thus create a collaboration with your colleagues across HR and marketing to optimize the overall effort.

 So, if you work with marketing, you might want to get some good friends in HR, and vice versa if you’re in HR, then maybe you should start thinking about how marketing can help your department reach the best talents.